-Finally, I present the estimation results for the subsample of working households whose head is 50 or older because those who are 50 or older are more likely to have thought seriously about their future retirement than those who are under $50.^{13}$ Although the coefficients of most of the explanatory variables do not differ by the age of the household head, the coefficient of RINC does differ.
+Finally, I present the estimation results for the subsample of working households whose head is 50 or older because those who are 50 or older are more likely to have thought seriously about their future retirement than those who are under 50.
+Although the coefficients of most of the explanatory variables do not differ by the age of the household head, the coefficient of RINC does differ.
 It is not significant in the case of all working households, but it is positive and significant in the case of households whose head is 50 or older.
 This result suggests that, the older a person is, the greater is the extent to which he or she responds to a decline in his or her expected income after retirement by reducing his or her planned consumption after retirement.
-This is not surprising because there are some individuals who are forced to decrease their consumption after retirement: first, the closer one is to retirement, the more difficult it is to increase one's wealth accumulation to make up for the decline in one's income after retirement, and the more likely it is that one will have to reduce one's consumption after retirement.
-Second, it could be that the coefficient of RINC is more significant for the 50 and older subsample because the closer one is to retirement, the more likely it is that one will have thought seriously about one's retirement.14
+This is not surprising because there are some individuals who are forced to decrease their consumption after retirement.
+There are at least two reasons why some individuals are forced to decrease their consumption after retirement: first, the closer one is to retirement, the more difficult it is to increase one's wealth accumulation to make up for the decline in one's income after retirement, and the more likely it is that one will have to reduce one's consumption after retirement.
+Second, it could be that the coefficient of RINC is more significant for the 50 and older subsample because the closer one is to retirement, the more likely it is that one will have thought seriously about one's retirement.

-13I also tried estimating this regression model for the subsample of working households whose head is under 50, but I do not present the results here because they were not significantly different from those for all working households.
+&lt;sup>13I also tried estimating this regression model for the subsample of working households whose head is under 50, but I do not present the results here because they were not significantly different from those for all working households.